Vascepa Side Effects

 For Healthcare Professionals

-During clinical trials in patients with established cardiovascular disease (CVD) or diabetes plus and additional risk factor for CVD, adjudicated atrial fibrillation or atrial flutter requiring hospitalization for 24 hours or more occurred in 3% of patients (n=127) receiving this drug compared with 2% (n=84) placebo-treated patients.
-The incidence of atrial fibrillation was greater in patients with a history of atrial fibrillation or atrial flutter.
+During a clinical trial in statin-treated patients with established cardiovascular disease (CVD) or diabetes plus an additional risk factor for CVD, atrial fibrillation or atrial flutter occurred in 5.8% of patients receiving this drug compared with 4.5% of placebo-treated patients; adjudicated atrial fibrillation or atrial flutter requiring hospitalization for at least 24 hours occurred in 3% of patients receiving this drug compared with 2% of placebo-treated patients.
+Atrial fibrillation and atrial flutter were reported more often in patients with history of atrial fibrillation or atrial flutter receiving this drug than in those receiving placebo (12.5% vs 6.3%).

-During clinical trials in patients with established cardiovascular disease (CVD) or diabetes plus and additional risk factor for CVD, a bleeding event occurred in 12% (n=482) of patients receiving this drug compared to 10% (n=404) of placebo-treated patients.
-A serious bleeding event occurred in 3% (n=111) of patients receiving this drug compared to 2% (n=85) of placebo-treated patients.
+During clinical trials in patients with established CVD or diabetes plus an additional risk factor for CVD, a bleeding event occurred in 11.8% of patients receiving this drug compared to 9.9% of placebo-treated patients.
+Serious bleeding events occurred in 3.4% of patients receiving this drug compared to 2.6% of placebo-treated patients when coadministered with an antithrombotic agent, but were reported at a similar rate (0.2%) in patients not taking a concurrent anticoagulant/antiplatelet agent.

 Common (1% to 10%): Serious bleeding event